MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 - [Getting readiness information for multiple users in an enterprise](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_Enterprise), and using a command-line version of the Readiness Report Creator to scan multiple computers.

 - [Use labels to categorize and filter data in reports](#use-labels-to-categorize-and-filter-data-in-reports) to help you analyze and make decisions about your organization's readiness.

+- [Manage the privacy of data collected in reports](#manage-the-privacy-of-data-collected-by-the-readiness-toolkit) to show you how to conceal senstive information about file paths and names.

 - [Additional information](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md#BKMK_AddInfo), including file extensions that are scanned by the Readiness Report Creator, the types of add-ins the Readiness Report Creator collects data on, and examples of the information sent to Microsoft when creating an advanced report.